 WZSP-FM 105.3 Nocatee – In 1998, Heartland Broadcasting (Harold “Hal” M. Kneller, Jr., president) launched WZSP on 105.3 FM.
-The 6,000-watter is licensed to the city of Nocatee and broadcasts a directional pattern using a 400-foot tower at 2789 S.W.
+The 6,000-watter was licensed to the city of Nocatee and broadcasted a directional pattern using a 400-foot tower at 2789 S.W.
 Addison Avenue in Arcadia.
-Studios are located with sister station WZZS midway between Zolfo Springs and Arcadia on US Highway 17.
+Studios were located with sister station WZZS midway between Zolfo Springs and Arcadia on US Highway 17.

 Other names in WZSP history include Armando Hernandez (afternoons-2005), Gary Evong (operations-2006), Elias Parocua (evenings, then mornings-2006), Luis Garcia (afternoons-2006), Arturo Pacheco (late nights-2006), Jorge Ramos (afternoons-2006; mornings-2010), Diana Gonzalez (mornings-2006; middays-2010; music director-2014), Bubba James (BJ Odom-operations/PD/music director-2009), Alex Cavazos (afternoons-2010), Sherry Good (business manager-2010), Carolyn Kneller (promotions-2010), and Casey Williams (sales manager-2010), “La Nacha” (morning show-2014), Arturo Jaimes (afternoons-2014), “Erazno” (syndicated night show-2014).

 (Please contact us if you have additional information to share about WZSP.)